allentv/MilestoneProject2/README.md

 ### Content

-* balsamiq wireframes application
+* Star Wars character facts obtained from https://swapi.dev/.
 * Code used from dev.to to assist in footer placement

 ### Media

 * Sound clips were obtained from https://www.101soundboards.com/.
 * card images obtained from Etsy.com
-* Starwars character facts obtained from https://swapi.dev/.
 * logo obtained from https://flamingtext.com/.